Please disable your adblock and script blockers to view this page.

 On these pages I use Hugh Halliday's extensive research which includes info from numerous sources; newspaper articles via the Canadian Museum of Civilization Corporation (CMCC); the Google News Archives; the London Gazette Archives and other sources both published and private.

-All content on this site is probably the property of acesofww2.com unless otherwise noted.
-Mail
+All content on this site is probably the property of acesofww2.com unless otherwise noted. contact Mail